Sheri98/Sheri98/README.md

 ### Hi Everyone :smile:

 - 🔭 I'm currently working as SOC analyst in a MNC.
-- 🌱 I’m currently learning Reversing & Pentesting & Django Development.
+- 🌱 I’m currently learning Reversing, Pentesting, & Django Development.
 - 👯 I’m looking to collaborate and study on cybersecurity.
 - 🤔 I’m looking for help with Reveresing and CTFs.
 - 💬 Ask me about how to strat in cybersecurity/Networking/WebDevelopment/CTFs.